georgzurbonsen/B4P_Distribution/README.md

-## Beyond4P_Distribution
+## Beyond4P Distribution

-Explore powerful language for processing large tables and big tables
+A language and engine for processing tabular data

 ### Installation
 1. Click in 'LATEST' folder